 • Finally, roll up the tent.

 It is very important to clean a tent after any camping trip.
-This is especially due to the fact that many at times the tents are exposed fine dust, tree sap, sand and bird droppings.
+This is especially due to the fact that many times they are exposed to fine dust, tree sap, sand, and bird droppings.

-Another precautionary measure to keep in mind, a tent should never be cleaned using machines since this can stretch or rip the fabric.
+Another precautionary measure to keep in mind, it should not be cleaned using machines since this can stretch or rip the fabric.

-After cleaning the tent, it should be perfectly air dried.
+After cleaning, it should be perfectly air-dried.
 This can take as much time as possible.
-In case the available space is not adequate, the tent can be hanged till it dries.
+In case the available space is not adequate, it can be hanged till it dries.

-Prior to storing the tent, make sure it is completely dry.
-Any moisture in the tent will do all the harm; from growing mildew to producing a terrible smell and damaging the waterproof coating.
+Prior to storing it, make sure it is completely dry.
+Any moisture in it will do all the harm; from growing mildew to producing a terrible smell and damaging the waterproof coating.

-Finally, store the tent in a cool and dry place.
-The tent fabric should be able to breathe therefore a mesh bag or an old pillowcase can be the ideal storage.
+Finally, store it in a cool and dry place.
+The fabric should be able to breathe therefore a mesh bag or an old pillowcase can be the ideal storage.

 The life expectancy of a tent is generally determined by how well it is cared for and the conditions of the camping sites.
-A tent can last for years when taken good care of.
+It can last for years when taken good care of.

-As living out some essentials while going for a camp can easily spoil the experience, it is advisable to carry only around 20 to 30 percent of your total weight.
+As living out some essentials while going to a camp can easily spoil the experience, it is advisable to carry only around 20 to 30 percent of your total weight.
 This is due to the fact that camping or hiking will encompass a lot of moving around.
-In case of uncertainty, always research on how to pack a tent in a backpack to avoid back strain.
+In case of uncertainty, always research packing a tent to avoid back strain.